openstack-archive/fuel-docs/pages/install-guide/0015-sizing-hardware.rst

 for growth.
 With the potential for growth in your design, you can move onto your actual hardware needs.

-Many factors contribute to selecting hardware for an OpenStack cluster -- `contact Mirantis <http://www.mirantis.com/contact/>`_ for information on your specific requirements -- but in general, you will want to consider the following
+Many factors contribute to selecting hardware for an OpenStack environment -- `contact Mirantis <http://www.mirantis.com/contact/>`_ for information on your specific requirements -- but in general, you will want to consider the following
 factors: